MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/gbl-original-invoice-numbers-credit-notes-ap.md

 -   General journal

-# How to define references to original invoices
+# How to define reference to original invoice

-Use the following procedures to define references to original invoices, based on the document type.
+Use the following procedures to define reference to original invoice in the following the document types.

 ## Vendor credit note (purchase order)